 How to palm mute:

-- Rest the side of your picking hand on and parallel with the ‘ukulele’s bridge.
+- Rest the side of your picking hand on the ukulele’s bridge, running parallel with it.
 The inside edge of your hand should rest on the strings just as they go over the saddle.